MrBrax/LiveStreamDVR/README.md

 - [Video player](https://github.com/MrBrax/twitch-vod-chat) with chat playback.
 - Video cutter with chapter display for easy exporting, also cuts the downloaded chat for synced rendering.
 - Notifications with optional speech when the website is open, get stream live notifications far earlier than the mobile app does.
-- Writes a [losslesscut](https://github.com/mifi/lossless-cut/) compatible csv file for the full VOD so you don't have to find all the games.
+- Writes a [losslesscut](https://github.com/mifi/lossless-cut/) compatible csv file for the full VOD, so you don't have to find all the games.
 - Uses `ts` instead of `mp4` so if the stream or program crashes, the file won't be corrupted.
 - Audio only support.
 - Optionally either dumps chat while capturing or downloads the chat file after it's done.